manifold-systems/manifold/docs/docs.md

 }
 ```

-Finally, you can use the `$` literally and bypass string templates using standard Java character escape syntax (since ver 0.14-alpha):
+Finally, you can use the `$` literally and bypass string templates using standard Java character escape syntax:
 ```java
 String verbatim = "It is \$hour o'clock"; // prints "It is $hour o'clock"
 ```